wjawaid/gatepoints/README.md

 ![Selected points](README-unnamed-chunk-5-1.png)

-The names of the points as given by the rownames of the data frame **x** will be returned in **selectedPoints** and the points marked as defined by the user.
+The names of the points as given by the rownames of the data frame **x** will be returned in **selectedPoints**.
+Additionally the points can be marked as defined by the user with additional parameters passed to the **points** function.

 ``` {.r}
 selectedPoints